 Over the years, I monitor the weather carefully and always prepared for hurricanes by knowing what actions to take before the hurricane season, when the hurricane approaches, and after a hurricane leaves my area.
 Here are a few comfort tips that make my hurricane experiences more pleasant:

 - Monitor the National Hurricane Center web site; watch The Weather Channel television station

 - Stock plenty of bottled water

-- Have prescription drugs and blankets at hand
+- Keep prescription drugs and other medications handy

 - Place a bucket of water near toilet for flushing